 The CAWP sought the following: to establish standard operating procedures (SOPs) for handling wild horses and burros; to assure a uniform application of those practices both on- and off-range; and to address the concerns of the public.
 Being “comprehensive,” it was to cover every point of time that wild horses and burros were handled --from capture and transport to housing (both short- and long-term) and then adoption.

 The finalization of the CAWP occurred in 2015 (for roundups) and 2016 (for off-range, adoption, and transportation).
 The CAWP solidifies operational parameters that gathers must occur within (for example, horses cannot be rounded up when it is above 95 degrees and gather seasons cannot occur when foals are very young), defines feed and water requirements while horses are in holding, and limits how long horses can be on transport vehicles among many other details.
 The intention of the agency is to work towards internal audits to refine the system and then bring in external resources to further improve operations around the CAWP utilizing BLM’s own standards.
 These two important steps have not yet occurred.
-A critical BLM management position, that of the CAWP Coordinator, has sat empty for years, hampering efforts to improve the CAWP or to liaison between the public, contractors, and the agency.
-Hopefully, the position will be filled soon.

 While the CAWP may be well-researched and well-intended, there is frustration with the bureaucracy surrounding its implementation.
 It leaves wide open questions like:

 --When violations of the CAWP occur, how can a true complaint be filed, who will listen, and how will the public know corrective action has been taken?